 All Members are required to abide by these Codes.
 In addition, clubs should ensure that the Codes are well known and promoted, so that there is a culture of respect and a discrimination free environment for all to enjoy the sport.

-Should behaviour fall below the standards set in the Codes of Conduct, the Disciplinary Regulations provide a fair and transparent process for establishing whether a Disciplinary Offence has been committed and what the appropriate response to that behaviour should be.
+Should behaviour breach a rule that is referenced in our Misconduct List, the Disciplinary Regulations provide a fair and transparent process for establishing whether a Disciplinary Offence has been committed and what the appropriate response to that behaviour should be.

 Unless the complaint is of a serious nature, often matters are better resolved at the local level, informally by staff or volunteers.
 This is the best way to address issues as they occur and allows all parties to find a resolution quickly, simply, and informally.
 Please contact your local county or region committee to support local informal resolution.